nickbeau/ReleasedMethod/testing-qa.md

 # Testing and Quality Assurance

-In the Released Method, Testing and Quality Assurance are pivotal for ensuring software reliability and customer satisfaction.
-This process follows a comprehensive and structured approach, encompassing various types of testing and a systematic handling of bugs.

-## Testing Methodologies
-The testing process incorporates multiple layers to ensure thorough evaluation:

-### Unit Tests
-- **Purpose**: Tests individual components or functions for expected operation.
-- **Automation**: Typically automated to run frequently during development cycles.

-### Code Analysis
-- **Objective**: Identifies potential issues at a code level using automated tools.
-- **Scope**: Includes checking for syntax errors, potential bugs, and style inconsistencies.

-### Automated Tests
-- **Focus**: Simulates user interactions with the UI to verify functionality.
-- **Benefits**: Reduces the need for manual testing and ensures repeatability.

-### Manual Tests
-- **Role**: Performed by human testers to catch issues that automated tests may miss.
-- **Importance**: Critical for assessing usability and real-world application scenarios.

-## Bug Reporting and Management
-A structured approach to bug reporting enhances the efficiency of resolving issues:

-### Bug Report Components
-- **Title**: Concise summary of the issue.
-- **Id**: Unique identifier for tracking.
-- **Description**: Detailed account of the issue, reproduction steps, and impact.
-- **Severity and Priority**: Assessed to prioritize bug fixing efforts.
-- **Comments**: For ongoing updates and communication regarding the bug.
-- **Labels**: For categorizing and workflow management.
-- **Originator and Owner**: Denoting the reporter and current handler of the issue.

-### Reproduction (Repro)
-- **Necessity**: Clear, step-by-step instructions to replicate the bug.
-- **Details**: Includes conditions under which the bug occurs and why the behavior is incorrect.

-## Severity Levels
-Defines the impact of the bug on user experience or product functionality:

-1. **Critical**: Renders the product unusable or causes major malfunctions.
-2. **Major**: Significant impact but with potential workarounds.
-3. **Minor**: Annoying issues that do not significantly impede normal operation.

-## Priority Setting
-- **Determined in Triage**: Prioritization is essential for effective bug resolution order.
-- **Categories**: Ranging from high urgency (priority 1) to lower urgency (priority 2, 3, etc.).

-## Triage Process
-Triage is a crucial stage where bugs and requests are evaluated and actioned:

-- **Actions**: Include Investigate, Approve, Reject, or Defer.
-- **Resolver Assignment**: Allocates a team member to address the approved issues.
-- **Review and Feedback Loop**: Ensures continual assessment and action on bugs.

-## Post-Triage Actions
-Once a bug is resolved, validation and regression testing are key:

-- **Validation**: The originator verifies the resolution of the issue.
-- **Regression Testing**: Development of tests to prevent recurrence of the same issue.

-## Closing the Loop
-After successful validation and regression testing, the bug is marked as closed, indicating a complete resolution.
-This comprehensive approach to Testing and Quality Assurance in the Released Method ensures that software products are robust, reliable, and meet the highest standards of quality.
+In the Released Method, **Testing and Quality Assurance (QA)** are not afterthoughts — they’re embedded into the development process from day one.
+This pillar ensures your software is reliable, robust, and ready for real-world use, with a disciplined, layered approach to testing and a streamlined system for managing bugs.

+---

+## 🔍 Testing Methodologies

+The Released Method applies multiple layers of testing to catch issues early, reduce risk, and improve maintainability.

+### ✅ Unit Tests
+- **What**: Test individual components, functions, or classes in isolation
+- **Why**: Catch bugs early at the smallest level of code
+- **How**: Automated, fast, and run continuously in CI pipelines

+---

+### 🔬 Code Analysis
+- **What**: Static analysis tools that scan source code without executing it
+- **Why**: Identify syntax issues, bugs, vulnerabilities, and style violations
+- **Tools**: ESLint, SonarQube, StyleCop, etc.

+---

+### 🤖 Automated UI & Integration Tests
+- **What**: Simulate real user flows and system-level interactions
+- **Why**: Validate end-to-end functionality, catch regressions early
+- **When**: Run on each build or deployment

+---

+### 🧪 Manual Testing
+- **What**: Human-driven exploratory and scenario testing
+- **Why**: Catch issues automation misses (usability, edge cases, design quirks)
+- **When**: Especially valuable before major releases or after new features

+---

+## 🐛 Bug Reporting and Management

+A good bug tracking system enables fast resolution and accountability.
+Every bug should include:

+- **Title** – Short and descriptive
+- **ID** – Unique identifier for tracking
+- **Description** – What went wrong, steps to reproduce, expected vs actual behaviour
+- **Severity & Priority** – Set during triage
+- **Repro Steps** – Clear instructions to consistently recreate the issue
+- **Labels** – For categorisation and workflow automation
+- **Comments** – For status updates and team communication
+- **Originator** – Who reported the bug
+- **Owner** – Who is currently assigned to fix it

+---

+## 🧨 Severity Levels

+Severity defines how badly the bug impacts the product:

+1. **Critical** – System is down, data loss, or security risk
+2. **Major** – Key functionality broken, but with a workaround
+3. **Minor** – Cosmetic or non-blocking issue

+---

+## 📌 Priority Levels

+Priority defines how urgently the bug should be fixed.
+Set during triage:

+- **P1** – Fix immediately
+- **P2** – Fix in next sprint
+- **P3** – Low urgency, fix when convenient
+- **Deferred** – Logged, but not scheduled

+---

+## 🩺 Triage Process

+Triage is a regular session to assess, prioritise, and assign bugs or feature requests.

+- **Actions**: Investigate, Approve, Reject, or Defer
+- **Assignment**: Allocated to a developer, tester, or analyst
+- **Review Loop**: Continuous reassessment ensures relevance and proper priority

+---

+## 🔁 Post-Triage: Fix, Validate, Regress

+Once fixed, bugs go through validation and regression checks:

+- **Validation** – The originator or QA confirms the bug is resolved
+- **Regression Testing** – New tests are added to ensure the issue doesn’t return
+- **Closure** – The bug is marked as Closed only after confirmation and coverage

+---

+## 🧠 Why It Matters

+QA in the Released Method isn’t about bureaucracy — it’s about confidence.
+Testing ensures:

+- Your product behaves as expected
+- Your team isn’t firefighting post-release bugs
+- Your users trust your software
+- Your business avoids downtime, rework, and customer churn

+---

+## Final Word

+Testing and QA in the Released Method are disciplined, automated where possible, and reinforced by strong bug triage and feedback loops.
+It’s a system that scales with your team — and protects your reputation as you ship faster, smarter, and with fewer surprises.